GijsB/shunt_regulator/README.md

  - Voltage range: 24V - 55V
  - Peak current dissipation: >5A
  - Continuous power dissipation: >5W, for example:
-   - Brake a 1000 gcm^2 rotor, from 3.000 rpm to 0 rpm every second.
+   - Brake a 1000 gcm^2 rotor, from 3.000 RPM to 0 RPM every second.
-   - Brake a 33 gcm^2 rotor from 16.000 rpm to 0 rpm every second.
+   - Brake a 33 gcm^2 rotor from 16.000 RPM to 0 RPM every second.
  - Maximum (one time) energy pulse: 25 Joule
    - Enough to brake a 5000 gcm^2 rotor from 3.000 RPM to 0 RPM.
  - I'd like to use as many "jellybean" components as possible, to keep the cost down and to enable cheap manufacturing services.